 - If it’s stolen, thieves may have access to your funds since the card is linked to your bank account

 - No emergency funds available through a cash advance

 Unfortunately, no US travel cards allow you to load and spend in Czech koruna.

-- Tip: Prepaid travel cards offer other benefits to travelers such as a separating your travel funds from your savings or line of credit and you get two cards when you open an account in case the first card is lost or stolen.
+- Tip: Prepaid travel cards offer other benefits to travelers, such as separating your travel funds from your savings or line of credit, and you get two cards when you open an account in case the first card is lost or stolen.